dnguyen800/webcomic/README.md

 Use with [Useful Markdown Card](https://github.com/thomasloven/lovelace-useful-markdown-card) to display the webcomic in a Lovelace card.

+The latest version of this sensor is compatible with Home Assistant 0.89 or later.
+Previous versions of Home Assistant are no longer supported, though you can download release v0.0.1 of this sensor if you want to continue using on old versions of HA.

 ## Features
   - Instagram scraping added.
 Type in name of the Instagram user in the configuration to pull the latest posted IG photo.